Skip to content

 HLS

-You can push streams to a CDN using this protocol; usually CDNs support it.
-Below is an example configuration for sending a stream to the Akamai CDN.
+You can push streams to a cloud or CDN using this protocol; usually CDNs support it.
+Below is an example of configuration for sending a stream to the Amazon AWS cloud.

 stream breakingnews {